x2Ident/x2Ident/README.md

 * Download the Google Authenticator App (or an compatible) on your smartphone

 ### Start the proxy server
-* start the proxy server by "mitmproxy -s proxy/x2ident_replace.py -q --anticache"
+* start the proxy server by ./proxy.sh
 * wait until message "proxy started"
 * we recommend you to use "screen" for running the proxy